amterp/rad/README.md

 # Rad - Request And Display

 A powerful command-line tool and domain-specific language for effortlessly querying and displaying JSON API data.
-It simplifies the process of writing, managing, and sharing API query scripts.
+Simplifies the process of writing, managing, and sharing API query scripts.

 ## What problem does this solve?

-- Many backends expose a JSON / REST API.
-- Many of these contain useful information that people would like to query and view, often ad hoc.
+Many backend services expose JSON/REST APIs containing valuable information that users often need to query and view ad hoc (e.g. DevOps).
-- It'd therefore be useful to have easy, quick-to-use CLI scripts that fetch and display this information.
-- You can write these scripts/queries using various existing tools, but they each have their downsides.
-See [Alternatives](#alternatives).
+While various tools exist for this purpose, they often come with drawbacks such as complex syntax, steep learning curves, or the need for extensive setup.
-- What we want is a flexible, easy, and *efficient* way to express:
+What's needed is a flexible, easy, and efficient way to:

-  1. What kind of query we want to run, including parameterization
+1. Define and parameterize queries
-  2. What information we want to *extract* from the response
+2. Extract specific information from API responses
-  3. How we want to view this data, or display it to user
+3. Display the data in a user-friendly format

 ## How does Rad solve it?

 - Rad comes with a domain-specific language called RSL (Rad Scripting Language).
-- RSL is purpose-built for this problem: to efficiently express the queries, what data to extract, and define how it should be displayed.
+- RSL is purpose-built for this problem: to efficiently express what to query, the data to extract, and how to display it.
-- `rad` is a command-line tool for managing and running these scripts.
+- `rad` is a command-line tool which runs these scripts, handling argument parsing, query execution, and result display + formatting.
-- When invoked on a script, `rad` will interpret the script, validate and pass user-supplied args to the script, and execute it.
-  - The script tells `rad` what arguments it expects.
-- `rad` helps the user manage their scripts, enabling them to build up an organized repertoire of RSL queries, available right at their fingertips.
+- `rad` also helps the user manage their scripts, enabling them to build up an organized repertoire of RSL queries, available right at their fingertips.

 ## Minimal Example

 ```
 args:
     repo string    # The repo to query.
 Format: user/project
     limit int = 20 # The max commits to return.

 url = "https://api.github.com/repos/{repo}/commits?per_page={limit}"